Advanced Design Techniques with Altium Designer

 To calculate the trace resistivity, we can use the following formula:

-Is it possible to ask Altium Designer to do all the above check for us?
+Is it possible to ask Altium Designer to do all the above checks for us?
 Possibly in real-time?

 The answer is obviously yes.